Betterton–Kroll process: Molten salt reactions

-Use of Centrifuge
+Use of centrifuge

 Instead of skimming the dross off the top of the molten bullion, the calcium and magnesium can be combined with the lead bullion in a centrifuge.
 When the centrifuge is spun, the molten lead separates out of the dross more completely than just waiting for the dross to float to the top.
 This process also removes the need to hydraulically press the dross after extraction because very little lead ends up trapped in the dross.

-Betts Electrolytic Process
+Betts electrolytic process

 The Betterton–Kroll process can only reduce the bismuth concertation to about 0.01% by mass.
 If higher purity is required, the Betts Electrolytic process is used.
 However, due to the significant energy and equipment requirements of the Betts process, the Betterton–Kroll process is preferable if that high level of purity is not needed.

-Fractional Crystallization
+Fractional crystallization

 Another way to separate the bullion is through fractional crystallization and the pattinson process.
 This process used the different melting points of the metals in the solution in order to separate them out.
 Through fractional crystallization, the metals silver, copper and bismuth can be separated out of the lead in one step.
 However, this process is not very effective at removing bismuth because of how close the melting points of lead and bismuth are to each other.